cr-workshop-exercises/centralized-workflow-exercise-recorded/soups/tomato-soup.md

      or carefully transfer it to a blender in batches.

 5. **Add Cream (Optional):**
    - If you want a creamy soup, stir in the heavy cream or milk and heat gently for 2-3 minutes.
+You can also add parmesan cheese.
      Do not let it boil.

 6. **Serve:**